HyperionSTIC/Dell-Optimizer-Hotkeys-AHK-v2/README.md

     - Configure for: `Windows 10`
 - Triggers Tab
   - Click `New`
-  - Select from the top dropdown list, `At Startup`
+  - Select from the top dropdown list, `At log on of any user`
   - Tick `Enabled`
 - Actions Tab
   - Click `New`